stevenhirsch/force-plate-jump-analyses/paper/paper.md

 ![Example squat jump force-time trace with an inappropriate countermovement detected during the takeoff phase.](/analyses/study_3/figures/SQT/P02/1_2/literature_cutoff/force.png){ width=25% }
 Figure 3.
 Example squat jump force-time trace with an inappropriate countermovement detected during the takeoff phase.

 `JumpMetrics` computes the rate of force development, net vertical impulse, and average force between all events detected during the countermovement jump.
 Additionally, metrics such as the jump height (based on the net vertical impulse and using the impulse-momentum relationship and the velocity at the final frame of data before takeoff), takeoff velocity, movement time, and propulsive time are also all computed.
 Table 1 contains a complete list of the metrics `JumpMetrics` exports for squat jumps.
-Note that in order for the events and metrics to be computed accurately, a brief weighing phase (default is 500 frames of data) must be present in the waveform in order to determine the individual's bodyweight.
+Note that in order for the events and metrics to be computed accurately, a brief weighing phase (default is the first 0.25 seconds of data, but this can be modified depending on how long the individual was standing) must be present in the waveform in order to determine the individual's bodyweight.

 ### Landing Phase
 The landing phase is defined by the methodology outlined in `@mcmahon:2018`.
-The initial landing event is detected by looking for the first frame of data whereby the force series is above a certain threshold (default is 20 Newtons) for a specific period of time (default is 30 frames).
+The initial landing event is detected by looking for the first frame of data whereby the force series is above a certain threshold (default is 20 Newtons) for a specific period of time (default is 0.015 seconds).
 The landing phase's end is the point where the estimated center of mass velocity becomes greater than, or equal to, 0 meters per second (given that a negative velocity represents a downward movement).

 During the jumps' landing phase, `JumpMetrics` computes the maximum landing force, average landing force, landing time, landing displacement, and various landing rate of force development metrics.